spinnytea/freecell/README-todo.md

   - Some games require no free cells :D - so make a 0 cells version restricted to these games
   - Same with a list for solvable 1-cell games
 - IDEA (settings) option to dis/enable auto-foundation until all cascades are in order (all are a single sequence, or all are ascending)
-- IDEA (animation) auto-foundation gets faster the longer it runs
-- TODO (animation) animations after/during win state (celbration)
+- TODO (animation) animations after/during win state (celbration, like fireworks or card explosions)
-- IDEA (settings) toggle for: move sequence as one vs animate in-between steps (sequence moves vs each card moves)
-- IDEA (motivation) (animation) instant replay after game is over
-- IDEA (motivation) implement War? just so it's flexible?
-  - what is "it", the UI? the controls?
-- IDEA (motivation) implement Spider Solitaire, that could be fun
-- TODO (controls) mouse column mode (like keyboard hotkeys)
 - TODO (deployment) UI render for all options, hidden options, controls (keyboard, keyboard+selection, keyboard hotkeys, mouse click, mouse drag) w/ (settings) to enable/disable
 - TODO (settings) disable "select-to-peek card" i.e. selecting cards that cannot move
   - could this simply be "autoMove().clear selection()"? (feels hacky)